studiopress/genesis-tabs/readme.txt

 === Plugin Name ===
-Contributors: nathanrice, studiopress, wpmuguru
-Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=5553118
+Contributors: nathanrice, studiopress, wpmuguru, marksabbath, mikehale, dreamwhisper, mikelittle, ethanschaffer/ Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=5553118
 Tags: tabs, ui-tabs, genesis, genesiswp, studiopress Requires at least: 3.7
 Tested up to: 5.2.2
-Stable tag: 1.0.1
+Stable tag: 0.9.5

 This plugin allows you to create a tabbed section, via a widget, that can display the featured image, along with the title and excerpt from each post.